altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Weingartner blocked with his staff.

 It didn't stop the sword.
-"Ugu Wahh!?"
+"Ugu Wahh!?"<br/>
 The iron staff bent.
 The sword glanced through Weingartner's chest and struck into the ground.

 The old general fell with his back on the floor.

 The soldiers pointed their spears at him.

-"Don't move!"
+"Don't move!"<br/>

 "Ugh...
 Ah... it's regretful...
 With my failure of losing the critical defensive fort, I cannot face the Duke nor the citizens...
-Just kill me."
+Just kill me."<br/>

 "I am sorry, but it's not over yet!
-I will make a move first!"
+I will make a move first!"<br/>

 Altina charged ahead.